 Meet MaryAnn, A philanthropist and a writer who claims going gray to be the best thing she ever did.
 Her hair has grown thicker than ever and is healthier than before.
-Read her inspiring story as she narrates:

 A story of change—a story of becoming.